openvinotoolkit/nncf/docs/compression_algorithms/Pruning.md

 Interlayer ranking type can be one of `unweighted_ranking` or `learned_ranking`.
 - In case of `unweighted_ranking` and with  `all_weights=True` all filter norms will be collected together and sorted to choose the least important ones.
 But this approach may not be optimal because filter norms are a good measure of filter importance inside a layer, but not across layers.
-- In case of `learned_ranking`, a set of ranking coefficients will be learned for comparing filters across different layers.
+- In the case of `learned_ranking` that uses re-implementation of [Learned Global Ranking method](https://arxiv.org/abs/1904.12368), a set of ranking coefficients will be learned for comparing filters across different layers.
 The ![(a_i, b_i)](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D%20(a_i,%20b_i)) pair of scalars will be learned for each (![i](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D%20i)-th) layer and used to transform norms of ![i](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D%20i)-th layer filters before sorting all filter norms together as ![a_i * N_i + b_i](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D%20a_i%20*%20N_i%20&plus;%20b_i) , where ![N_i](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D%20N_i) - is vector of filter norma of ![i](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D%20i)-th layer, ![(a_i, b_i)](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D%20(a_i,%20b_i)) is ranking coefficients for ![i](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D%20i)-th layer.
 This approach allows pruning the model taking into account layer-specific sensitivity to weight perturbations and get pruned models with higher accuracy.

->  The `learned_ranking`  interlayer ranking method is called Learned Global Ranking and described in [paper](https://arxiv.org/abs/1904.12368).

 **Filter pruning configuration file parameters**:
 ```